jonatanhal/jonatanhal.github.io/_posts/2015-04-03-CTF-for-noobs.markdown

 I don't get it.

-### Conclusion, Challenge 5.
+#### Conclusion, Challenge 5.
 + Flag: `null`
 + Difficulty: Windows 8.1

 * * *

 I'll revisit the rest of the challenges another time.

-Thanks for reading
+Thanks for reading!